Shiyu-Jin/Shiyu-Jin.github.io/_pages/about.md

 permalink: /
 title: "About Me"
 excerpt: "About me"
-description: "I am Changhao Wang, a Ph.D. student at UC Berkeley.
+description: "I am Changhao Wang, a foruth-year Ph.D. student at UC Berkeley.
 I obtained my bachelor degree at Shanghai Jiao Tong University(SJTU) in 2018."
 author_profile: true
 redirect_from:
   - /about/